CANVAS-PSE/CANVAS-PSE2425/README.md

 # start the server
 python manage.py runserver

-# access the website under the specified url
+# access the website under the in the command line specified url
 ```

 ## How to contribute